Paul DeJong Player Props: Cardinals vs. Nationals

-Friday, Paul DeJong and the St. Louis Cardinals face the Washington Nationals and Trevor Williams, with the first pitch at 8:15 PM ET.
+On Sunday, Paul DeJong (.316 slugging percentage in past 10 games, with no homers) and the St. Louis Cardinals face the Washington Nationals, whose starting pitcher will be Josiah Gray.
+First pitch is at 2:15 PM ET.

-He returns to action for the first time since July 9, when he went 2-for-4 with a double and an RBI against the White Sox.
+He had a one-hit performance in his previous game (1-for-4) against the Nationals.

 Paul DeJong Game Info & Props vs. the Nationals